ultravideo/uvg266/README.md

       --(no-)vaq <integer>   : Enable variance adaptive quantization with given strength, in range 1..20.
 Recommended: 5.
                                [disabled]
+      --chroma-qp-in         : List of input values used for mapping the luma QP into chroma qp.
+[17,27,32,44]
+      --chroma-qp-out        : List of output values used for mapping the luma QP into chroma qp.
+These two lists have to be same length, start with same value, and can contain maximum 16 or 36 - starting value elements.
+[17,27,32,44]

 Compression tools:
       --(no-)deblock <beta:tc> : Deblocking filter.
 [0:0]